A Comprehensive Guide for Automation Testers

 Select selectByValue = new Select(driver.findElement(By.id("SelectID_One"))); selectByValue.selectByValue("greenvalue"); selectByValue.selectByVisibleText("Red"); selectByValue.selectByIndex(2); selectByValue.deselectByVisibleText("Red"); selectByValue.deselectByValue("greenvalue"); selectByValue.deselectByIndex(2);

-#4) Submitting a form
+#4) Submitting forms

 driver.findElement(By.id("submit")).submit();

-#5) Handling iframes
+#5) Managing iframes

 driver.switchTo().frame("frameName"); driver.switchTo().defaultContent();

-#6) close() and quit() methods
+#6) close() and quit() functions

 The close()